-- A Course Director to help students understand the programme structure and who can advise on issues of progression and subsequent degree course study - A Module Leader for each module - Personal Tutors to provide academic and personal support - Access to the University programme leaders of the degree routes students intend to study, who can offer subject-specific advice.
+- A Course Leader to help students understand the programme structure. - A Module Leader for each module. - Personal Tutors to provide academic and personal support throughout their course.

-In addition students are supported by a range of specialist staff including:
+In addition, students are supported by a range of specialist staff including:

-- Technical support to advise students on laboratory practice, IT and the use of software - LRC with dedicated staff - A designated programme administrator - A substantial Study Skills Centre at the University that provides Academic Skills support - The Maths Aid programme - The Education for Sustainable Development programme
+- Technical support to advise students on laboratory practice, IT and the use of software - Canvas a versatile on-line interactive intranet and learning environment - Library with dedicated staff - A designated programme administrator both at the University - A substantial Study Skills Centre at the University that provides Academic Skills support and Mathematics Aid.

-For issues outside of the academic arena support is also available from:
+For issues outside of the academic arena support is also available from:-

-- FBSS Student Support Officers and university support facilities which provide advice on issues such as finance, regulations, legal matters, accommodation, international student support, etc. - Disability and Mental Health student support - The Union of Kingston Students - The University Careers and Employability Service.
+- SEC Student Support Officers and university support facilities, which provide advice on issues such as finance, regulations, legal matters, accommodation, international student support, etc. - Dyslexia and Disability student support at the University - The Union of Kingston Students - University Careers and Employability Service

-In addition students receive guidance and can input to the development of their programme by:
+In addition students receive guidance and can input to the development of their course by:-

-- An induction week at the beginning of the academic session - Canvas an on-line interactive intranet and learning environment - Student Staff Consultative Committee - Opportunities to undertake student representative and Ambassador roles.
+- An induction week at the beginning of the academic session - CANVAS an on-line interactive intranet and learning environment - Student Staff Consultative Committee - Opportunities to undertake student representative and Ambassador roles - Academic Success Centre that provides academic skills support

 Students are introduced to many of the support systems during induction week.
-During this week students undertake orientation exercises designed to help them familiarise their way around the University's Penrhyn Road campus.
+During this week students undertake orientation exercises designed to help them familiarise their way around the university campus.
+The support mechanisms available to students at the University are reinforced during the early weeks of teaching block 1 by visits to the University to undertake such activities as the Library induction and other support staff.

 Students are assigned to an academic member of staff as their personal tutor.
 The role of the personal tutor scheme is to establish a rapport between students and staff and to help personalise the student educational experience.
+The personal tutor scheme is embedded within the Skills modules, where considerable support is provided towards successful study.

-At the beginning of the year personal tutors will meet with students to undertake a skills audit and to highlight the support provision within the University in developing a range of skills.
-Students are asked to develop a time and learning planner in the first few weeks and they reflect on its impact in conjunction with their personal tutor in subsequent meetings.
+At the beginning of the year personal tutors will meet with students to undertake a skills audit and to highlight the support provision, at the University in developing a range of skills.
+Students are asked to develop a time and learning planner in the first few weeks, and they reflect on its impact in conjunction with their personal tutor in subsequent meetings.
 Further meetings allow monitoring of progress, the signposting of skills development, how to utilise feedback and to build confidence in the transition toward study in Higher Education.
-To maximise the understanding and utilisation of feedback, a number of exercises will be undertaken within the Skills modules, aimed at improving engagement with feedback and in helping to develop independent learning.
-Students are encouraged to engage with their PDP and PLP on a weekly basis, identifying activities undertaken and skills developed.
-Routine audits of engagement with these are undertaken in taught sessions.
+To maximise the understanding and utilisation of feedback, a number of exercises will be undertaken within the Skills modules, aimed at improving engagement with feedback and in helping to develop independent learning